KingDarkZeira/Dot_Projetc_Plus_PMBOK_7/README.md

 ## Goals for this fork
 dotProject+ has made some significant core changes, and module additions to dotProject core codebase.
-De Bortoli Wines in conjunction with Adam Donnison/dotProject developer(s), Rafael Queiroz Goncalves/dotProject+ developer(s), with 2pi Software, are hoping to merge/integrate each standalone dotProject+ module into dotProject core (where appropriate/possible)
+De Bortoli Wines in conjunction with Adam Donnison/dotProject developer(s), Rafael Queiroz Goncalves/dotProject+ developer(s), and 2pi Software, are hoping to merge/integrate each standalone dotProject+ module into dotProject core (where appropriate/possible)

 In all cases, the intention is to work with the dotProject developers to make the fixes/features palatable for acceptance into the core project.